 Non-modifiable risk factors:

-• Gender and Age: MI is prevalent in men over the age of 45 and women over the age of 50 or after menopause.
+- Sex and Age: MI is prevalent in males over the age of 45 and females over the age of 50 or after menopause.

-• Family history of ischemic heart disease: If a first-degree relative has heart disease before age 55, it increases the risk of MI.
+- Family history of ischemic heart disease: If a first-degree relative has heart disease before age 55, the patient is at an increased risk of MI.

 Modifiable risk factors: